imaryan02/Spot_Me_AI_Image_Finder/README.md

-# EventMatch - AI Photo Finder
+# SpotMe - AI Photo Finder

 > **✨ This project has been Vibecoded ✨**